chdabre/imakethings.ch/projects/01-jim-cbasp.md

 This way, they can have CBASP in their pocket wherever they are.

-We worked with the cross platform app framework called Flutter by google, which enabled us to quickly build apps for iOS and Android from a single codebase with native performance.
+We worked with a cross platform app framework called Flutter by google, which enabled us to quickly build apps for iOS and Android from a single codebase with native performance.

 I worked together with 6 teammates to make the app a reality.
 In this project I was mainly involved with UI/UX Design, UI Development with Flutter and UX Testing.